 American Express did just that when they built a game where you can play tennis against an AI opponent at the U.S. Open.
 The game did not use any equipment, requiring visitors to use their hands and body to return the ball – an experience that was customized to each player through a motion sensing device.

-Note how American Express weren’t physically advertising their service but instead provided a fun event, allowing people to feel they were participating in the tennis tournament they were attending.
+Note how American Express weren’t physically advertising their service, but instead provided a fun event, allowing people to feel they were participating in the tennis tournament they were attending.
 This experience undoubtedly left a positive memory in the minds of the participants and subtly promoted American Express without pushing the actual service the brand provides.
 This marketing strategy is referred to as ‘soft advertising’, a technique used to promote a brand or product through relationship building and allowing the customer to form their own subconscious opinion in response.

 Gets people talking

 There is a societal movement towards experiences over material things, and since the pandemic it’s stronger than ever.
 This experiential avenue presents endless opportunities and will undoubtedly be making headlines in the upcoming years, with the impact of immersive art being already more profound than predicted.
-This new type of art is about creating a holistic experience for the audience and activating the senses.
+These new type of art installations are about creating a holistic experience for the audience and activating the senses.
 Combined, immersive art, galleries, brands, and museums have the potential to become an out-of-this-world adventure that even artphobes won’t be able to resist.

 We're excited to hear from you!
 If you're looking for artistic solutions for your next creative marketing campaign, send us your briefing.
 We can also help create a killer concept if you're in an early ideation phase.
 Check out our services for more.